 Mae Street Kidd

-But Kidds proudest accomplishment in the General Assembly, she always told interviewers, was her campaign concerning three long-neglected amendments to the U.S. Constitution.
-Kentucky had never ratified the 13th Amendment, which ended slavery; the 14th, which extended full citizenship rights to African Americans; or the 15th, which gave black men the right to vote.
-In 1976, more than 100 years after they became law, Kentuckys General Assembly finally corrected the historical oversight and unanimously ratified all three.
+Kidd always told interviewers her proudest accomplishment in the General Assembly was her campaign to pass three long-neglected amendments to the U.S. Constitution.
+Kentucky had never ratified the 13th Amendment, which ended slavery; the 14th, which extended full citizenship rights to African-Americans; or the 15th, which gave black men the right to vote.
+In 1976, more than 100 years after they became law, Kentucky’s General Assembly finally corrected the historical oversight and unanimously ratified all three amendments.